Godzilla x Kong: The New Empire (soundtrack): Additional music

 In the first trailer of Godzilla x Kong: The New Empire the song which is heard is Jim Reeves' version of "Welcome To My World."
 The song was first linked to the movie through one of the trailers.
 In the final cut, "Welcome To My World" can be heard during the opening scene and introduction to Hollow Earth.
 It plays as Kong runs through the Hollow Earth to introduce audiences to Kong's world.
 Other songs, which were heard in the movie are "I Got'Cha" by Greenflow, "Twilight Zone" by Golden Earring, "Hardwired" by Jordan F from The Guest, "Turn Me Loose" by Loverboy, "I Was Made For Lovin' You" by Kiss, "Day After Day" by Badfinger and finally "Samba Toff" by Orlann Divo.

 Reception

 The score received mixed reviews from critics.
-Zanobard, giving a review of 8 out of 10, wrote: "Tom Holkenborg and Antonio Di Iorio’s thunderous Godzilla x Kong: The New Empire soundtrack acts as a louder, bolder older brother to GvK; the established Titan themes join forces with roaring new ones against the malevolent Skar King across this new album, making for some unapologetically epic and utterly deafening action setpieces as a result."
+Zanobard Reviews, giving a review of 8 out of 10, wrote: "Tom Holkenborg and Antonio Di Iorio’s thunderous Godzilla x Kong: The New Empire soundtrack acts as a louder, bolder older brother to GvK; the established Titan themes join forces with roaring new ones against the malevolent Skar King across this new album, making for some unapologetically epic and utterly deafening action setpieces as a result."
 Soundtrack Universe rated the score 3 and a half out of five, writing “Holkenborg and collaborator Di Iorio's score for Godzilla x Kong is a brawny, Saturday morning action cartoon styled romp with some surprisingly nuanced handling of thematic material accompanied by plenty of (slightly head scratching) retro 80's synth textures that is sure to please or annoy many.”